MKLab-ITI/pygrank/README.md

 We now run a personalized PageRank [graph filter](documentation/documentation.md#graph-filters) to score the structural relatedness of graph nodes to the ones of the given set.
- We start by importing the library:
+First, let us import the library:

 ```python
 import pygrank as pg
 ```

 For instructional purposes,
 we experiment with (personalized) *PageRank*.
-This and more filters can be found in the module `pygrank.algorithms.filters`, but for ease-of-use can be accessed from the top-level import.
+Instantiation of this and more filters is described [here](documentation/graph_filters.md), and can be accessed from the top-level import.
-We also set the default values of some parameters: the graph diffusion rate *alpha* required by the filter, a numerical tolerance *tol* at the convergence point and a graph preprocessing strategy *"auto"* that normalizes the graph adjacency matrix in either a column-based or symmetric way, depending on whether the graph is undirected (as in this example)
+We also set the default values of some parameters: the graph diffusion rate *alpha* required by this particular filter, a numerical tolerance *tol* at the convergence point and a graph preprocessing strategy *"auto"* that normalizes the graph adjacency matrix in either a column-based or symmetric way, depending on whether the graph is undirected (as in this example)